 We start with a non-separating curve $\alpha$ on the genus 2 surface $S_2$, and take $g$ copies of $S_2 \setminus \alpha$ for $g > 1$.
 Gluing two different copies of $S_2 \setminus \alpha$ along one boundary component in a cyclic way, we obtain the finite cyclic cover $p_{g + 1}$ of degree $g$ as in Figure \ref{fig:covering}.
 Let us denote the resulting cover by $S_{g+1}$ since it is of genus $g+1$.

 This cover $p_{g+1}$ corresponds to the kernel of the composed map where $\hat{i}(\cdot, \cdot)$ stands for the algebraic intersection number.
 To see this, one can observe that an element of $\pi_1(S_2)$ can be lifted to $\pi_1(S_{g+1})$ via $p_{g+1}$ if and only if its lift departs one copy of $S_2 \setminus \alpha$ and then returns to the same copy.
 If the lift departs and returns through the same boundary component of $S_2 \setminus \alpha$, then the element of $\pi_1(S_2)$ has the algebraic intersection number 0 with $\alpha$.
-Otherwise, if the lift departs and returns through the different boundary components, then the algebraic intersection number is an integer multiple of $g$.
+Otherwise, if the lift departs and returns through different boundary components, then the algebraic intersection number is an integer multiple of $g$.

 In \cite{baik2020minimal}, the first author and Shin directly constructed pseudo-Anosovs on $S_g$ that are Torelli and of small asymptotic translation lengths on curve complexes.
 In the following, we construct pseudo-Anosovs with specific maximal invariant homology dimensions and satisfying the upper bound provided in Theorem \ref{thm:partialupper} and Corollary \ref{cor:uppersubseq}.
-Our strategy is fixing a suitable pseudo-Anosov on $S_2$ and then lift it via $p_{g+1}$.
+As a result, we obtain Theorem \ref{thm:2g+1}.
+Our strategy is to fix a suitable pseudo-Anosov on $S_2$ and then to lift it via $p_{g+1}$.
 Due to the symmetry of the covering, we can find a number of invariant homology classes proportional to the degree of the cover.